yishairasowsky/examples/02_hello_platforms/readme.md

 Under that objects `component_state` we have a "url" set to our app from 00_hello_world.

 ## Running it

 Go ahead and run `npm start -- 02_hello_platforms` from the root directory.
 This will launch the configuration defined by `openfin.config.json`.

 You should see our app from `00` running in a tab.
 It's actually a different type of entity within OpenFin called a `View`.
 A View is a web page which can be rendered on top of other windows (Like an Iframe but better).
-The tab and custom window you see are actually html.
+The tab and custom window you see are actually html provided by OpenFin Platforms.

 ## Next steps

-In the following tutorials we will show you how you can customize the window drawn around your content..
+In the following tutorials we will show you how you can customize the window drawn around your content.